cvleon/Website-Tutorial/README.md

-# Website-Tutorial
+# Website Portfolio
-A series of files to create a website based on a Youtube tutorial found online.
+The begginning of my first website portfolio.
+Project is ongoing.